mijorus/RelaxingClock-old/content/cookie.md

 We use Google Analytics for statistics and improving services.
 If you wish to disable Google Analytics' data collection, please install the official tool from Google available [HERE](https://tools.google.com/dlpage/gaoptout)

-The developer is always available to hear for your requests, we can get in contact by sending an email to the following address

-{{< show-email >}}

 ENJOY RELAXING CLOCK!